 - Painters Tape

 Little Tip, I use Martha Stewart’s stencil brushes, I’ve tried others and they’re not as good.
-You can purchase a set of three here.
-They’re Awesome and perfect for wood and fabric transfers.
+You can purchase at Michael’s or Amazon, they’re Awesome and perfect for wood and fabric transfers.

 Beginning a Stencil Project